adeilm/Life-Analytics-2.0/Readme.md

 Core ideas:

 1. **Tracking**
-   Log what you do: habits, health metrics, study sessions, activities.
+   Log what you do: Goals, habits, health metrics, study sessions, activities.

 2. **Calendar Integration**
    Import events (e.g. from Google Calendar) and link them to activities/study sessions.